Farama-Foundation/MO-Gymnasium/README.md

 # MO-Gym: Multi-Objective Reinforcement Learning Environments

-Gym environments for multi-objective reinforcement learning (MORL).
-The environments follow the standard [gym's API](https://github.com/openai/gym), but return vectorized rewards as numpy arrays.
+Gymnasium environments for multi-objective reinforcement learning (MORL).
+The environments follow the standard [gymnasium's API](https://github.com/Farama-Foundation/Gymnasium), but return vectorized rewards as numpy arrays.

 For details on multi-objective MDP's (MOMDP's) and other MORL definitions, see [A practical guide to multi-objective reinforcement learning and planning](https://link.springer.com/article/10.1007/s10458-022-09552-y).